MichaelTMiyoshi/AppliedMathWithMiyoshi/AppliedGeometry/Projects/02-02-AreaLab.md

 Score | Criteria
 ----- | --------
-4 | 5 figures are sketched, measured, and perimeters are calculated accurately.
+4 | 5 figures are sketched, measured, and areas are estimated accurately.
 3 | 5 figures are sketched and measured.
-Some perimeters are calculated accurately.
-Or less than 5 figures are sketched, measured, and perimeters are calculated accurately.
+Some areas are estimated accurately.
+Or less than 5 figures are sketched, measured, and areas are estimated accurately.
-2 | Some figures are sketched, measured, and perimeters are calculated accurately.
+2 | Some figures are sketched, measured, and areas are estimated accurately.
-1 | An attempt has been made to sketch, measure, and calculate any of the figures.
+1 | An attempt has been made to sketch, measure, and estimate any of the figures.
 0 | No attempt has been made to do the lab.

 A multiplier may be given to the lab (2.5) to make it worth more points (10).